ProjectLibertyLabs/gateway/docs/src/Troubleshooting.md

 In the above image you will able to see the transactions in that block.

-**NOTE:** If you are on a public chain (ie, testnet or mainnet), you may not be the only contributor of transactions to that block.
+**NOTE:** If you are on a public chain (ie, Testnet or mainnet), you may not be the only contributor of transactions to that block.
 Anybody can be posting to that block.
 However, you should be able to find the transaction within that block by

  1) Mapping to the correct extrinsics (msa.msaCreated, msa.DelegationGranted, msa.HandleClaimed and statefulStorage.ItemizedPageUpdated)
  2) Finding the transaction that maps to your provider MSA (729 in the example above)
- 3) Checking the User Key (5GBa7oCJF… in the example below)
+ 3) Checking the User Key `(5GBa7oCJF…` in the example below)
  4) Checking the user handle provided to you against the one claimed in the transaction (gateway-16.49 in the example below)

 You may get a message that the extrinsic failed.